inflearn logo

 Q. I already know about fetch joins and batch_fetch_size; do I still need this course?

 Yes, this course starts exactly from that point.
-This course covers the next level: Write and DB layer optimization.
+It covers the next level: Write and DB layer optimization.

 Q. How is this different from the existing "High-Performance JPA & Hibernate" course?